MrPixle2022/Documentaion/Js/node/URLModule.md

 console.log(myURL.port); //:7070
 ```

-the [port] is a property that returnes the port section of the url
+the [port] is a property that returns the port section of the url

 ---